Adi103phani/SSSIHL_roadshow/README.md

 }
 ```

-# My Project
+# FADING LED

-## First Code - Blinky LED
+This project demonstrates how to generate a PWM signal using TIM2 in STM32.

-This is the code for the first project that blinks an LED:
+## Code
 ```c
 #include "debug.h"
 #define TIME_PERIOD 1000